Walking - Benefits

 - As a rule, mid-soles wear out faster than out-soles.
 Using the wear of the bottom of your shoes, the easiest to notice, is not a good indicator of shoe longevity.

-The question "what to wear for my daily walk" under ideal weather conditions is not difficult.
-Practically speaking, wear anything and everything that is loose, comfortable and sufficiently warm.
-Clothing becomes crucial when you face inclement weather.
+Practically speaking, wear anything that is loose, comfortable and sufficiently warm.
+Clothing becomes more important when you face inclement weather.

 Cold, winter weather

-- Earmuffs and mittens or gloves also contribute to thermal comfort.
+- A hat, earmuffs, and mittens or gloves contribute to thermal comfort.

 - Consider using walking or trekking poles when you expect slippery conditions, e.g., on ice, snow or rain-slicked streets.

-- If the weather is really bad consider walking indoors, in the mall for example; a treadmill is another alternative.
+- If the weather is really bad consider walking indoors, in the shopping mall for example.
+A treadmill is another alternative.

 Hot summer weather

 - Wear lightweight clothing that covers enough skin to minimize UV exposure.